 Stay in a yurt on a camel farm in Colorado

 They provide essentials like bedding a camp stove, a cast iron pan and a small pot for cooking, a French press, coffee, a teapot, and mugs.
 There is also a small wood stove and a propane heater inside the yurt to help keep you warm during those winter nights.
-Be sure to also ask for camel milk soaps, camel milk fudge, and other camel products all made by Megan herself to round out your stay.
+Be sure to also ask for camel milk soaps, camel milk fudge, and other camel products, all made by Megan herself, to round out your stay.

 So, why should you add this to your Colorado winter bucket list?
 Because being out there in the winter is unlike any experience you’ve ever had.
-Plus, you are only an hour and a half drive from the Wolf Creek Ski area and within an hour or so of the Sand Dunes Hot Springs in Hooper, making the ideal winter weekend getaway in Colorado.
+Plus, you are only an hour and a half drive from the Wolf Creek Ski area and within an hour or so of the Sand Dunes Hot Springs in Hooper, making it the ideal winter weekend getaway in Colorado.
 Plus, the hosts are so nice and helpful.
 It is one of my favorite memories in Colorado.

-Cross Country ski in the Black Canyon of the Gunnison National Park
+Cross-country ski in the Black Canyon of the Gunnison National Park

-One of my most favorite experiences since moving to Colorado 12 years ago, was cross-country skiing in the Black Canyon of the Gunnison National Park.
+One of my favorite experiences since moving to Colorado 12 years ago was cross-country skiing in the Black Canyon of the Gunnison National Park.
 Located in Colorado’s Southwest region, Black Canyon is one of the state’s four National Parks and its smallest at only 30,750 acres.
 Sculpted by the Gunnison River, the narrow, deep, and steep canyon features cliff walls that reach 2,700 feet above the river.
-And because of its narrowed and steep shape, sunlight is barely let in, giving it its name the Black Canyon.
+And because of its narrowed and steep shape, sunlight is barely let in, giving it its name, the Black Canyon.

-Not only is the scenery breathtaking after a fresh snowfall blanket the canyon’s jagged walls, creating a beautiful contrast between rugged and soft, but the main road into the park becomes a snowy walkway for cross-country skiers and snowshoers.
+Not only is the scenery breathtaking after a fresh snowfall blankets the canyon’s jagged walls, creating a beautiful contrast between rugged and soft, but the main road into the park becomes a snowy walkway for cross-country skiers and snowshoers.

 Entering from the South Rim (the entrance near Montrose, CO), the main road leading into the park remains open as it is plowed regularly, but closes to vehicles beyond the Visitor Center.
 From here, you can park your car and hit the road with your favorite choice of snow gear.
 Follow the road for as long as you’d like, all the way to the end at High Point.
 The entire out-and-back route is 12 miles and is relatively flat.
-All along the way you’ll take in views of the canyon below and expansive mountain views for as far as the eye can see.
+All along the way, you’ll take in views of the canyon below and expansive mountain views for as far as the eye can see.

 Visit Roxborough State Park

 While I love National Parks, I also love visiting state parks, and Colorado has just over 40 to choose from.
 One of the best (in my opinion) to visit in winter is Roxborough State Park.
 Located just 45 minutes southwest of Denver, Roxborough State Park is one of my favorite places to visit year-round, but especially in winter.
-Formed by the same Fountain Formation that created Red Rocks Amphitheatre and Garden of the Gods, the unique red rock landscape at Roxborough is truly beautiful.
+Formed by the same Fountain Formation that created Red Rocks Amphitheater and Garden of the Gods, the unique red rock landscape at Roxborough is truly beautiful.

 Spreading across 4,000 acres, the park is filled with distinctive red rock formations that lay the groundwork for astounding views just after a fresh snowfall.
 Take a hike and immerse yourself in the contrasting scenery that is unlike anything you’ve ever seen.
 After enough snow has fallen, visitors can snowshoe and cross-country ski some of the park’s open trails.